gabyguedezh/cocktail-recipe-book/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
 - Inspiration for the colour palette [HERE](https://www.pinterest.ie/pin/263882859399545467/)
 - I used the [Rating Stars with Simple Jquery](https://codepen.io/depy/pen/vEWWdw) by Deepak Kamat to let users rate drinks
 - [Text Shadow Generator](https://css3gen.com/text-shadow/)
-- For load More cocktail cards, I used "Load more content with jQuery", a [PEN BY Mahmoud Elmahdi](https://codepen.io/elmahdim/pen/sGkvH)
+- For Load More cocktail cards, I used "Load more content with jQuery", a [PEN BY Mahmoud Elmahdi](https://codepen.io/elmahdim/pen/sGkvH)
 - For the makeid() function, I used this [snippet from StackOverflow](https://stackoverflow.com/questions/1349404/generate-random-string-characters-in-javascript)
 - For the sorting of the Featured Recipes in my index.html page, I used a [snippet by Rohan Kumar as seen on Stack Overflow](https://stackoverflow.com/questions/21600802/jquery-sort-list-based-on-data-attribute-value/21600865)